The Barristers

 BA/LLB(Hons) | University of Auckland

 Stephen joined the independent bar in 2021 and practices criminal and employment law.
 He is a robust and practically-minded advocate for defendants and employees.
+He has acted at every level of the New Zealand courts, including the Supreme Court.

 Stephen is committed to access to justice and is a legal aid provider for criminal and employment matters.
 Where legal aid is not available he operates a sliding-scale fee structure based on the needs of clientele.